Polynomial approximation on disjoint segments and amplification of approximation: Introduction

+Note that this bound is sharp in the following sense.
+If we replace $s$ by a (fixed) number $r<s$ then the inequality does not hold for sufficiently small $\delta$; namely, $\delta/D\le c(r,s,u)$.

+Therefore our estimates capture the right dependence on the parameters in these cases and generalize known results.

 As a result, we achieve amplification of the approximation for functions taking an arbitrary (finite) set of values.
+We hope that our estimates can be applied to some problems in approximation theory and computer science that were described above.

-\paragraph{Acknowledgement.} The starting point for our research was the relevant property of the Bernstein polynomials that we learnt from Vladimir Sherstyukov~--- that these polynomials provide good approximations on the segments where the function is linear.
+\paragraph{Acknowledgments.} The starting point for our research was the relevant property of the Bernstein polynomials that we learned from Vladimir Sherstyukov: these polynomials provide good approximations on the segments where the function is linear.
+We would like to thank the anonymous referee for his/her precise comments and suggestions which improved the presentation.